-For the past two decades, replacement of retiring coal‐fired power generation with a combination of natural gas and renewable power has been very effective in decarbonizing the power grid.
-But in some areas, retirement of coal has largely run its course, and for the next phase of decarbonization, storage will play a larger role.
-Although Li-ion batteries will dominate short duration storage installations, longer duration storage will require the use of renewable hydrogen.
+For the past two decades in the US, replacement of retiring coal‐fired power generation—alongside an increase in natural gas and renewable power—has been very effective in decarbonizing the power grid.
+However, in some areas, the retirement of coal has largely run its course.
+Which is why for the next phase of decarbonization, renewable hydrogen will be playing a larger role.

 The potential of renewable hydrogen is inextricably linked with the increasing deployment of renewable resources like wind and solar.
 As we put more and more renewable capacity on the power grid, there is a larger need for storage to be able to balance supply with demand.
 Because sometimes we’ll need to store power for a few minutes or few hours, and other times, we’ll need to store power for days, weeks or even seasons.

 During high generation periods, the excess electricity created by wind and solar can charge Li‐ion batteries to meet short-term storage needs.
 Then, to meet longer-term storage needs, it can power electrolysis equipment to produce renewable hydrogen.
 For these longer term storage needs, the most cost-effective stored power will come from gas turbines fueled by renewable hydrogen, resulting in zero carbon emissions.